How Corruption Dictates the Practice of Medicine

 Many journalists have complained about their inability to criticize dangerous pharmaceutical products, and to my knowledge, Tucker Carlson is the only individual with a mainstream platform who has (occasionally) spoken out against the industry.
 In recent times Big Tech and Big Pharma (who during Obama’s presidency became the core sponsors of the Democrat Party) have financially merged with each other, and like the media Big Tech now has a similar commercial interest in protecting Big Pharma’s monopoly.

 •Most medical journals are primarily funded by pharmaceutical companies.
 Because of this, there is a strong bias to publish questionable industry sponsored trials.
-Conversely, there is also a strong bias to not publish data supporting alternative therapies that challenge their sponsors (the earliest example of this this is explicitly detailed can be found within the 2001 book Heart Frauds but I am sure many earlier ones exist).
+Conversely, there is also a strong bias to not publish data supporting alternative therapies that challenge their sponsors (an early example of this this is explicitly detailed and can be found within the 2001 book Heart Frauds but I am sure many earlier ones exist).
 As many of you have noticed, this publication bias has gone into overdrive throughout COVID-19.

 •”Large randomized double-blind studies” are typically considered to be the best form of evidence, and many individuals will reflexively dismiss a study unless it fulfills that criteria.
 The problem is that these types of studies are immensely expensive to conduct, and in most cases can only be done if a pharmaceutical company sponsors them.